masoud-zokaee/persian-text-classification/README.md

 ## Project description

-Using the SVM approach to classify Farsi (Persian) sentences into two classes. implemented python code provides an efficient text preprocessing on input data set to achieve a high score on prediction.
+Using the SVM approach to classify Farsi (Persian) sentences into two classes.
+Implemented python code provides an efficient text preprocessing on input data set to achieve a high score on prediction.

 Useful libraries for preprocessing task are :